godotengine/godot-docs/classes/class_generic6dofjoint.rst

 | *Getter* | get_param_z()      |
 +----------+--------------------+

-The amount of restitution on the z-axis movement The lower, the more momentum gets lost.
+The amount of restitution on the Z axis movement.
+The lower, the more momentum gets lost.

 .. _class_Generic6DOFJoint_property_linear_limit_z/softness: